You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 What are the generic sources for nusinersen sodium and what is the scope of patent protection?

 Nusinersen sodium is the generic ingredient in one branded drug marketed by Biogen Idec and is included in one NDA.
-There are nine patents protecting this compound.
+There are seven patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

 One supplier is listed for this compound.